to protect Democracy

 Yet.

-If you need to vote by mail, fill out our ballot and send it back the same day you get it.
+If you need to vote by mail, fill out our ballot and put it in a ballot drop box.
+Don't even chance it to the postal system.
+If you do have to mail it, send it back the same day you get it.
 If you put it off, life just might get in the way.
 Don't give it the chance.

 There are people who want you to get distracted, forget about it for a while, and mail it when it's too late.
 Don't give them what they want.